SwetaSengupta/SwetaSengupta.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: An experienced marketing executive, now a data science enthusiast!!
+subtitle: An experienced clinical psychologist and marketing executive, now a data science enthusiast!!
 ---

 ## Work: